 His email address was listed on the International Dupuytren Society website.
 I attached the images below so that Prof Seegenschmiedt could see what my hands looked like.

-Photos in clinic and caption text. email answers from Prof M.H.
-Seegenschmiedt.)
+(Photos of hands in clinic, caption text and email answers from Prof MH Seegenschmiedt.)

-He said that the hands need to be in an "active" state of change from soft "tomato" to hard "coconut" in order for radiation therapy to be effective.
+He said that the hands need to be in a state of change from soft "tomato" to hard "coconut" in order for radiation therapy to be effective.

 The image above was taken putting my hand on an HP computer scanner.